-Zamora Baldwinikas is trying not to resent the dog she and her partner, Nick, got in April 2021, but it’s hard.
+Zamora is trying not to resent the dog she and her partner, Nick, got in April 2021, but it’s hard.

-“I love her very much,” said Baldwinikas, who is 25 and lives in Arizona.
+“I love her very much,” said Zamora, who is 25 and lives in Arizona.
 “I like to play with her.
 I like that she keeps me company while Nick is out of the state, but I wish she was a cat.
 I wish she didn’t need so much of my time and attention and energy, and that I didn’t feel guilty that I’m not able to give her all of those things.
 I try not to resent her for it and I try not to resent Nick. … But it’s frustrating.”

-When they got Boudica, a Labrador retriever who is now 2 years old, Nick, who uses they/them pronouns, wasn’t working, so they were able to stay home with Boudica and take her for several walks and runs per day while Baldwinikas was working in an office.
+When they got Boudica, a Labrador retriever who is now 2 years old, Nick, who uses they/them pronouns, wasn’t working, so they were able to stay home with Boudica and take her for several walks and runs per day while Zamora was working in an office.
 But now, Nick is working in another state and hasn’t been home since August.
-Boudica’s behavior has deteriorated — she’s been peeing inside the house — which has been challenging for Baldwinikas, who has never had a dog before.
+Boudica’s behavior has deteriorated — she’s been peeing inside the house — which has been challenging for Zamora, who has never had a dog before.

-“I feel guilty because I want her to be with someone who wants her and I want her to feel like she gets enough attention and to feel loved, and I do love her, but…” Baldwinikas said, trailing off.
+“I feel guilty because I want her to be with someone who wants her and I want her to feel like she gets enough attention and to feel loved, and I do love her, but…” Zamora said, trailing off.

 Regretting getting a pet is not something a lot of people admit.

 Alex, whose name has been changed in this article because she fears backlash, said she regrets getting her Great Dane in October 2020.
 Alex said the 2-year-old dog isn’t loving and calm like some others of that breed; instead, he is wild.

 “I love him so much and it’s a very complicated feeling,” said the 35-year-old, who lives in New York.